 Highlights and Collections

-- Orchid House – first “naturalistic” orchid collection with Cattleya, Dendrobium, Vanda, Phalaenopsis, Oncidium, and Miltonia
+- Orchid House – “naturalistic” orchid collection of Cattleya, Dendrobium, Vanda, Phalaenopsis, Oncidium, Miltonia

-- Cycads and Palms – rarest collection in the world
+- Indigenous Cycads and Palms – rarest collection in the world

-- Natal Herbarium – specimens of dried, pressed, and catalogued plants
+- Natal Herbarium – specimens of dried, pressed, and cataloged plants

 - Charity Tea Garden – teas and refreshments for visitors